hexbatch/apple-core/core-docs/step-3-remotes/remote-overview.md

     remote:
         user: required
         usage_group: (optional)
+        remote_element: (optional) This element is from the type
         remote_element_type: (optional) This remote type inherits from the standard remote type and the user type of the creator name : unique in remotes
         is_retired: default false // if true then cannot be added to element types